fogarecious/bevy_tutorial/README.md

   * Removing Resources
 * Entities And Components
   * They Are Like Tables
-  * Searching For Entities By Components
+  * Searching For Entities By Components <!-- query one or more components -->
   * Entities Can Have Different Components
   * Bundles Help Us Grouping Components Together
   * Searching For Entities By Optional Components